Developmental Editing is big picture work. I always think about it as the map-on-the-table view at the beginning of a long adventure.

 Each manuscript is different in terms of how much developmental editing attention it requires.

-Pricing for a 60,000 word manuscript typically starts at $400 for a basic developmental edit with a summary letter.
+Pricing for a 60,000 word manuscript typically starts at $400 for a basic developmental review with a summary letter.
+Deeper developmental editing is priced at a base of $30 an hour.
+I will give you a quote after reviewing a sample.

-Please contact me for pricing.
-Additional time for back and forth consultation after receiving the summary can be added if desired.
+Time for back and forth consultation after receiving the summary will be included in the final quote.